-AIG Life ranked 24th for Customer Satisfaction Overall in the 2019 J.D.
+AIG Life ranked 15 out of 23 for Customer Satisfaction Overall in the 2020 J.D.
 Power Life Insurance Study, which ranks life insurance companies for customer experience and satisfaction.
-J.D.
-Power rates life insurance companies in several customer service categories to come up with an overall customer satisfaction score.
-The categories are “Among the Best”, “Better than Most”, “About Average” and “The Rest.”

 AM Best Rating: A+ (Superior)

-AIG Life Insurance is financially stable and has an AM Best rating of A+(Superior) under the AIG Life & Retirement Group, which includes,
+AIG Life Insurance is financially stable and has an AM Best rating of A (Excellent) under the AIG Life & Retirement Group, which includes,

 - AGC Life Insurance Company

 - United States Life Insurance Company in the City of New York

 An insurance company’s financial stability indicates the insurance company’s ability to meet its financial obligations and payout claims.

 If you decide you want to cancel your life insurance policy, the terms of cancellation will vary.
 If the policy you are looking to cancel has cash value or surrender values you should receive an illustration overview of how that value grows or changes over time and what happens if you cancel.
 Ask your agent for information to help you understand the full policy terms.